IsmailFaiz/cse15l-lab-reports/lab-report-5/lab-report-5.md

 |:--:|
 | *First example*

 If we do not want the search to be search sensitive, we can use the `-iname` option instead.
-It does the same thing as `-name` except that it outputs all occurrences of the argument string regardless of the case.
+It does the same thing as `-name` except that it outputs all occurrences of the argument-string regardless of its case.

 ```
 find -iname "ch*.txt"
 ```

 The second example below shows the bash interface for the above command.
-In our case it

 | ![Image](a2.png) |
 |:--:|